Digital Health & AI Action Collaborative

 Promote digital tools and architecture innovation for seamless connectivity and learning, including accelerating the responsible development and application of AI and other emerging technologies for transformed health, health care, and biomedical science.

-About the Digital Health and AI Action Collaborative
+About the Digital Health & AI Action Collaborative

 As one of four action collaboratives under the National Academy of Medicine’s Leadership Consortium, the Digital Health and AI Action Collaborative (DHAC) works to advance the digital infrastructure necessary for continuous improvement and innovation in health, health care, and evidence development.